 Other help desk solutions (also called 'service desks') may be geared exclusively towards internal IT teams.
 In that case, the system is used by IT support agents, engineers and managers to provide support to internal employees.

-Top 10 help desk software solutions
+The 10 best help desk software solutions for 2023

 Customise your help desk and make Zendesk your own